and33zy/Insurance-utilization-report/README.md

 # Insurance-utilization-report
-Claim utilization report generated using SQL on OpenDental.
+- Claim utilization report generated using SQL on OpenDental.

-Sorted by carrier name, includes all insurance companies and plans utilized by the office.
+- Sorted by carrier name, this report includes all insurance companies, number of claims, fees paid to send claims, insurance estimates and actual payouts, all utilized by the office.

-Depicts the number of claims, estimation of payouts by claims, and actual payouts of claims.

-Claim fees are charged to the office to send claims electronically using ClaimConnect as a portal through OpenDental to DentalXChange.
+- Claim fees are charged to the office to send claims electronically using ClaimConnect as a portal through OpenDental to DentalXChange.

-Explains to the reader which insurance companies are most used / insurance plan most utilized by patients.
+  - Some carriers have higher fees in comparison to # of claims sent, this depicts the level of difficulty of sending claims to certain carriers.

-Not all carriers offer negotiation, this shows which plan is most commonly used and pays out more accurately than others to influence which plan to negotiate with.
+- Not all insurance carriers offer fee negotiations
+- This report shows which carrier is most commonly used than others to influence which carrier to negotiate with and which carriers can the dentist terminate without a loss.
-Some carriers are non-negotiable, report allows reader to determine which plan can be simply dropped and which plan can be left un-touched.